 Changing my breathing has changed how I run.
 The biggest key: training myself to breathe entirely through my nose, instead of my mouth.

 In search of the Zone

-I became interested in breathing technique when I read Scott Jurek’s new book, Eat & Run.
+I became interested in breathing technique when I read Scott Jurek’s book, Eat & Run.
 There, he writes just enough about breathing through your nose and breathing abdominally to pique one’s interest, and notes that he learned to breathe this way from a relatively obscure book called Body, Mind, and Sport.

 As soon as I was done with Eat & Run, I ordered my copy of Body, Mind, and Sport.
 (Paperback, since no ebook exists.)